Neighborhood Safety leads to peace of mind

 - Post-disaster information about shelters, transportation, or supplies

 This is a voluntary system.
-Signing up is only takes a minute by visiting Santa Clara County’s AlertSCC Information page.
+Signing up is only takes a minute by texting your zip code to 888-777 or by visiting Santa Clara County’s AlertSCC Information page.

 The City of Los Altos is using a Nixle to reach residents quickly.
 Nixle allows the City to send alerts and information to you via text message, email and the web.

 Nixle enables the City to provide relevant and geo-targeted, timely information to you.

 Messages can be sent within a radius from .25 to 10 miles, allowing neighborhood-level, time-sensitive information to be sent only the affected.

 You can register at www.nixle.com.
 You will provide your address or a near intersection, a cell phone number and an email address to receive alerts.
 You then select which messages you wish to receive on which devices.